Laplace, LA Flood Zone Lookup

 How many flood insurance claims have been filed in Laplace?

-St. John the Baptist County has recorded 8,974 NFIP flood insurance claims totaling $653.9M in payouts since 1978.
+St. John the Baptist Parish has recorded 8,974 NFIP flood insurance claims totaling $653.9M in payouts since 1978.
 The year with the most claims was 2021, with 3,652 claims and $375.2M in payouts.
 These figures cover all NFIP claims in the county, including Laplace.